When is the composition of functions measurable?: Introduction

 \section{Introduction}

-It is a well known fact among young analysts that \emph{the composition of measurable functions is not necessarily measurable}, although this fact, to be true, has to be stated precisely.
-It is therefore necessary to first start with the definition of measurable function. \begin{dfn} Let $(X,\cM)$, $(X,\cN)$ be measurable spaces.
+It is a well known fact among young analysts that \emph{the composition of measurable functions is not necessarily measurable}, although this fact, to be true, has to be stated precisely, as it depends on what we mean when we say that a function is measurable.
+In this case, we are referring to the fact that the inverse image of an open set is a Lebesgue-measurable set of the real line.
+It is therefore convenient to start with the definition of measurable function in a broader sense. \begin{dfn} Let $(X,\cM)$, $(X,\cN)$ be measurable spaces.
 We say $f:(X,\cM)\to(X,\cN)$ is measurable if $f^{-1}(A)\in\cM$ for every $A\in \cN$. \end{dfn} It is clear then, from this definition, that whether a function is measurable or not depends on the measurable spaces chosen.
 Let $\cL$ and $\cB$ be the Lebesgue and Borel $\sigma$-algebras on $\bR$ respectively.
-In general, if $f,g:(\bR,\cL)\to(\bR,\cB)$ are measurable $g\circ f:(\bR,\cL)\to(\bR,\cB)$ does not have to be so.
+In general, if $f,g:(\bR,\cL)\to(\bR,\cB)$ are measurable $g\circ f:(\bR,\cL)\to(\bR,\cB)$ does not have to be so, which is the case we first talked about.
 In order for $g\circ f:(\bR,\cL)\to(\bR,\cB)$ to be measurable, it would be enough if $f: (\bR,\cL)\to(\bR,\cL)$ or $g: (\bR,\cB)\to(\bR,\cB)$ were measurable (this last condition holds when $g$ is continuous), but in general this is not the case.

-Here we are interested in sufficient conditions on $f:(\bR,\cL)\to(\bR,\cB)$ that can guarantee that if $g:(\bR,\cL)\to(\bR,\cB)$ is measurable, so is $g\circ f:(\bR,\cL)\to(\bR,\cB)$.
+Here we are interested in sufficient conditions on $f:(\bR,\cL)\to(\bR,\cB)$ that can guarantee that, if $g:(\bR,\cL)\to(\bR,\cB)$ is measurable, so is $g\circ f:(\bR,\cL)\to(\bR,\cB)$.
 We will consider then $\mu^*$ and $\mu$, the Lebesgue exterior measure and measure respectively.
 For brevity, we will speak of $\cL/\cB$ and $\cL/\cL$ measurable functions.

 Rather counterintuitively, great regularity or monotonicity of $f$ does not guarantee that the composition $g\circ f$ will be $\cL/\cB$ measurable when $g$ is.
 We illustrate this point with the following example.